 What do I need to do?

 If you are a new student, completion of assessment, orientation, and a student educational plan will be needed to maintain priority registration.
-For deadline dates for future terms, please refer to the Schedule of Classes.
+The assessment, orientation and student educational plan (SEP) deadlines are: April 14, 2014 for summer 2014 (no SEP required); June 16, 2014 for fall 2014; and October 28, 2014 for winter 2015.
+For future term deadline dates, please refer to the Schedule of Classes.
 You are also strongly encouraged to identify a course of study (major).
 Click here for the Course of Study Change Form.
-If you need help completing the Course of Study Change Form, you can go to the counseling counter on the second floor of the Student Services Building.
-Once completed, you can submit the form to the Admissions and Records Office.
+If you need help completing the Course of Study Change Form, go to the counseling counter on the second floor of the Student Services Building.
+Once completed, submit the form to the Admissions and Records Office.

 If you are a continuing student, you are encouraged to identify a course of study and develop an educational plan with a counselor.
 Make an appointment with a counselor if you have not completed an educational plan.